ndcarlos/spotify-project/wander/README.md

 # wander

 With so many artists to choose from, it can be overwhelming to find new music.
-Wander curates and fills your wander👣🪩 playlist with personalized recommendations, helping you discover and explore fresh artists.
+Wander curates and fills your wander👣🪩 playlist with personalized recommendations, helping you chart a new path to discover and explore fresh artists.

 ## Table of Contents